 Other healthy drinks

 Why not try making some other healthy drinks or wild teas at home?
 Nettle and mint tea and this elderflower tea recipe are very easy to make.
-Or try some quick elderberry cordial.
-You might be able to forage most of the ingredients for free!
+If you grow your own strawberries, you can make strawberry leaf tea for free.

 Recipe